Mount Elgin Residential School

 You had five minutes to get up when the first bell would ring, five minutes to get up and put your clothes on, five minutes to run two flights of stairs and be downstairs and stand in line for the second bell to go in and wash your hands and face…You should see the girls coming down there—we had boots that laced up high and they’d tie them together and lace them when they got to the bottom.
 If you weren’t down there—up you would go to get the strap.
 They would give you the strap for being late—you were supposed to be down there when you were supposed to be.

-So began the daily regime at the Mount Eglin Industrial Institute.
+So began the daily regime at the Mount Elgin Residential School.
 The speaker is a former student who attended the school in the late 1920s and remembers well how cold she felt at night with only a few thin blankets to cover her, the antiseptic-smelling Lifebuoy soap, the strap—given for a variety of reasons, such as speaking her Oneida language—and the never-ending flights of stairs.
 At the same time, she recalls that “in a way when you look back it was good training.”

 Many former students speak of both severe discipline and the usefulness of the practical skills learned.
 Others recall the loneliness they felt when away from home but also the more pleasant times, playing outdoors with friends, or the support and kindness of many of the teachers.
 Students also describe the innovative ways that children circumvented the institution’s rules—either by running away to their homes in local Chippewa, Munsee-Delaware, or Oneida communities, stealing food, or sneaking away in groups to speak their Indigenous languages.
 Throughout the school’s history, students, parents, and First Nation councils wrote petitions, sent delegations, and hired lawyers to demand improved conditions for the children.

-The Mount Elgin Industrial Institute was established in 1847 by an agreement between the Wesleyan Methodist Society and the Department of Indian Affairs.
-It opened formally in 1851, one of the first Indian residential schools in Canada.
+The Mount Elgin Residential School was established in 1847 by an agreement between the Missionary Society of the Wesleyan Methodist Society and the Department of Indian Affairs.
+It opened formally in 1851, one of the first Residential Schools in Canada.

 Indigenous leaders in Ontario had lobbied for boarding schools as a way to educate their children to best take advantage of new economic and political opportunities.
 They wanted their children to acquire the academic skills necessary to participate in society on an equal footing with non-Indigenous people.
 Ojibwa leader Kahkewaquonaby (Rev. Peter Jones), who converted to Methodism, raised funds in Canada, England, and Scotland for such a school.
 He had expected the school to train girls and boys to become political leaders, missionaries, teachers, and interpreters, not domestic servants and farm hands.
 However, soon after its opening, when it became apparent that that Mount Elgin would not be operated by Christian Indigenous leaders as he had envisioned, Jones refused to send his own children there.